nhsuk/gp-finder/scripts/README.md

 [`test`](test) - will run the tests continually within the container.

 [`test-ci`](test-ci) - will runs the tests within the container in CI.
-Will lint the code, run all the tests and generate code coverage stats
+Will lint the code, run all the tests and generate code coverage stats.